Safe in the Lungau Mountains – Hiking Rules

 Wandern ©Wanderevent 24h Trophy/gipfelfieber

-By following these rules, you are behaving correctly:
+By following these rules you behave correctly:

 • Before every tour, check the mountain experience and physical fitness of all participants, including children.
-Mountain hiking often requires surefootedness and a head for heights
+Mountain hiking often requires surefootedness and a head for heights.

 • Precise planning based on tour descriptions and maps.
 Information from alpine clubs and local experts, such as hut keepers, can be a decisive help.

 • Make sure you have the right equipment and clothing.
-Sturdy high boots with a non-slip sole as well as rain and cold protection are particularly important.Before setting off, let the hut warden, hotelier or friends know the route and destination of the tour as well as the expected time of return.
+Sturdy high boots with a good grip sole as well as rain and cold protection are particularly important.

 • Adapt the pace to the weakest members of the group.
 Make sure you walk slowly, especially at the start of the hike.
-Be sure to observe other participants so that exhaustion can be recognized in good time
+Be sure to observe other participants so that exhaustion can be recognized in good time .

-• Do not step over stones (risk of injury to other hikers).
-Places at risk of falling rocks should be passed individually, quickly and without stopping.If the weather changes, fog falls, the path becomes too difficult or is in poor condition, turn back.
+• If the weather changes, fog falls, the path becomes too difficult or is in poor condition, turn back.
 This is not a disgrace, but a sign of common sense.

-Together on Austria's mountain pastures
+Together on Austria's Mountain Pastures

-• Avoid contact with grazing livestock
+• Avoid direct contact with grazing livestock.

 • Do not feed the animals, keep a safe distance!